datalad/datalad-metalad/tools/archive_metadata_validator/docs/source/archived-study-metadata-handbook.rst

 The publication-element contains a list of records with the following elements:

 - Title: text, the title of the publication
-- Author: list of person reference or a single person reference, authors of the publication
+- Author: person reference or list of person reference, authors of the publication
 - Year: Number, the year of the publication
 - DOI (optional): text, if a DOI is present, it will be used as an authoritative source for the remaining properties in this publication and for entries in the persons-list.
 - Corresponding author (optional): person-reference, one of the person references in the author-element of this publication